michelllewang/cs4260-pa3/README.md

 # CS 4260 Program 3
-Python program that generates round trip road trips based on utility values determined by a handcrafted regression tree.
+This is a python program that uses a heuristic depth-first search to generate round trip road trips based on utility values determined by a handcrafted regression tree.
 It also takes into account user inputs for required and forbidden locations.

 ## Repository Structure
 ```